catjsteam/catjs/README.md

 ## Release Notes Log

+* **DOM Plugin** Drag and Drop support (see https://github.com/catjsteam/catjstests)
+* **snapshot** Create an image out of a given canvas or/and use html2canvas library for creating an image out of a given DOM object
 * **screenshot for the browser** DOM snapshot annotation added that saves an image of a given DOM and/or Canvas element.
 The images will be available in the reports folder.

         @[scrap